+Less Illali

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact
+Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact

 (a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 Fire protection? \boxtimes

 Police protection? \boxtimes

 Schools? \boxtimes

 Parks? \boxtimes

 Other public facilities? \boxtimes

 Fire protection services in unincorporated San Luis Obispo County are provided by the California Department of Forestry and Fire Protection (CAL FIRE), which has been under contract with the County of San Luis Obispo to provide full-service fire protection since 1930.
 Approximately 180 full-time state employees operate the County Fire Department, supplemented by as many as 100 state seasonal fire fighters, 300 County paid-call and reserve fire fighters, and 120 state inmate fire fighters.
 CAL FIRE responds to emergencies and other requests for assistance, plans for and takes action to prevent emergencies and to reduce their impact, coordinates regional emergency response efforts, and provides public education and training in local communities.
 CAL FIRE has 24 fire stations located throughout the county.
-The nearest fire station is County Fire/Cal Fire Station #40 located in Parkhill, approximately, 13.3 vehicle miles northwest of the project site.
-The response time from this station to the project site is approximately 15-20 minutes.
+The nearest fire station is City of Pismo Beach Fire Station #64, located approximately 9.3 vehicle miles to the northwest, and the nearest County Fire/Cal Fire Station is Mesa Station #22 located in Arroyo Grande, approximately, 11 vehicle miles northwest of the project site.
+The response time from the County Fire/Cal Fire station to the project site is approximately 16 minutes.

 Police protection and emergency services in the unincorporated portions of the county are provided by the San Luis Obispo County Sheriff's Office.
 The Sheriff's Office Patrol Division responds to calls for service, conducts proactive law enforcement activities, and performs initial investigations of crimes.
 Patrol personnel are deployed from three stations throughout the county, the Coast Station in Los Osos, the North Station in Templeton, and the South Station in Oceano.
-The nearest Sheriff's station is Templeton, which is approximately 33 vehicle miles northwest.
-The San Luis Obispo Sheriff's office on Highway 1 is also 33 vehicle miles west of the project site.
+The nearest Sheriff's station is the South Station, which is approximately 8.8 vehicle miles southwest.

 San Luis Obispo County has a total of 12 school districts that currently enroll approximately 34,000 students in over 75 schools.
-The project site is located within the Atascadero Unified School District, which includes seven elementary schools, a middle school, a fine arts academy, and a high school.
-Based on the County's 2016-2018 Resource Summary Report, schools within the Atascadero Unified School District are currently operating at acceptable capacities and levels).
+The project site is located within the Lucia Mar School District, which includes eleven elementary schools, three middle schools, three comprehensive high schools, one continuation high school, and one adult education program.
+Based on the County's 2016-2018 Resource Summary Report, schools within the Lucia Mar School District are currently operating at acceptable capacities and levels, with the exception of elementary schools, which are at capacity.